M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Method

 \subsection{Two-Stream Architecture}

-In the initial stage, there is a two-stream backbone in parallel used for multi-scale feature generation.
+As shown in Figure~\ref{fig:overview}, our architecture comprises two parallel streams to generate multi-scale features for each modality.

-\textbf{Camera Stream.} For the image stream, RGB images are encoded into multi-scale feature maps.
-Specifically, following \cite{chen2022persformer}, we use EfficientNet-B5~\cite{tan2019efficientnet} as our image backbone, which generates features from four different scales.
+\textbf{Camera Stream.} The camera stream processes RGB images and encodes them into multi-scale BEV feature maps supported by our proposed depth-aware lifting.
+Following~\cite{chen2022persformer}, we adopt the first meta-stage of EfficientNet-B7~\cite{tan2019efficientnet} followed by eight convolution layers as our image backbone, producing four different scales of features.
+These multi-scale features are lifted into 3D space, leveraging their corresponding real depth maps from LiDAR, and finally encoded into BEV space.

-\textbf{LiDAR Stream.} For LiDAR Stream, the LiDAR point cloud is encoded through PointPillars~\cite{lang2019pointpillars}.
-Concretely, it first divides the point cloud into different pillars and then encodes each pillar into a high-dimensional feature vector using a mini-PointNet~\cite{qi2017pointnet}.
-After that, all pillars are scatted into the 2D BEV space and processed by a 2D-CNN.
-Similar to the camera stream, we generate LiDAR BEV features in four scales, which will be further aggregated with the image BEV features in the bottom-up BEV fusion module.
+\textbf{LiDAR Stream.} In the LiDAR stream, we encode LiDAR point cloud using PointPillars~\cite{lang2019pointpillars}.
+This process involves dividing the point cloud into different pillars and encoding each pillar into a high-dimensional feature vector using a mini-PointNet~\cite{qi2017pointnet}.
+Subsequently, all pillars are mapped to the 2D BEV grid based on their corresponding locations.
+Then, we use CNNs to generate LiDAR BEV features in four scales, similar to the camera stream.